✅ This post was reviewed and corrected as part of the 2026 Historical Accuracy Update.

 (2) Situation on the Cotentin Peninsula Prior to the June 6, 1944, Invasion

 On May 1, 1944, after barely four months of training, the regiment received orders from the Luftwaffe operations staff, bypassing the headquarters of the Fallschirmjäger Army, to move to the area of Army Group Rommel in France, bringing with it its entire air landing equipment.
 At army group headquarters, the regimental commander was informed that his regiment was being detached and assigned to the LXXXIV Corps at St Lo.
 He was, however, unable to learn why orders had been issued to bring the air landing equipment.
-General der Artillerie Erich Marcks was the commanding general of the LXXXIV Korps and Lieutenant Colonel von Siegern was his chief of staff.
+General der Artillerie Erich Marcks was the commanding general of the LXXXIV Korps, and Lieutenant Colonel von Siegern was his chief of staff.
 Corps headquarters and the prearranged command post were located at the northern edge of St Lo on the road to Carentan.
-Corps was in charge of the coastal defense 0f the entire Cotentin Peninsula, and the area on both sides of the Vire Estuary; as far as the author can recall from a remark made by Gen Marcks, this covered a coastal strip of about five hundred Km.
-With the exception of the 91.Grenadier-Division and the, 6.Fallschirmjäger-Regiment all divisions of the corps were committed to the defense of the coast at the time the invasion began.
+Corps was in charge of the coastal defense of the entire Cotentin Peninsula, and the area on both sides of the Vire Estuary; as far as the author can recall from a remark made by Gen Marcks, this covered a coastal strip of about five hundred Km.
+With the exception of the 91.Grenadier-Division and the 6.Fallschirmjäger-Regiment all divisions of the corps were committed to the defense of the coast at the time the invasion began.

 German Troops Situation as June 5 1944 - Cotentin Peninsula

 The regiment received orders from Gen Marcks to assume responsibility for defense measures against parachute and air landing troops in the area of Lessay, Périers, Raids, St Georges-de-Bohon, Meautis, Baupte, Mont Castre, that is, the southern part of the Cotentin Peninsula.
 The area to be protected was over twenty Km in width and almost fifteen Km in depth.
-The road distance from the western to the eastern border of the area was almost thirty-five Km, and from the northern to the southern border nearly twenty Km.
+The road distance from the western to the eastern border of the area was almost thirty-five Km, and from the northern to the southern border, nearly twenty Km.
 The Korps advised the regimental commander that the defense measures, planned and directed by Army Group Rommel, required that the troops were to be scattered through the area, and that small strong points were to be established from which the surrounding country could be controlled.
 Allied parachute units, no matter where they landed, would encounter a handful of well-placed and combat-ready German soldiers.
 In view of the advantages which such an arrangement offered, the dispersion of the regiment and the difficulty or even impossibility of concentrating its scattered units for rapid redeployment had to be risked.

-The regimental commander was under the impression that the command￾ing general of the LXXXIV Korps was not in complete accord with this order from Army Group Rommel.
-This was not the only case of disagreement between army group and its units; such dissension was apparent during the first days in Normandy.
-The army group also differed with army and corps on the conduct of operations in case of an invasion, or at least such was the impression of the regimental commander at the time.
+The regimental commander was under the impression that the commanding general of the LXXXIV Korps was not in complete accord with this order from Army Group Rommel.
+This was not the only case of disagreement between the army group and its units; such dissension was apparent during the first days in Normandy.
+The army group also differed with the army and corps on the conduct of operations in case of an invasion, or at least, such was the impression of the regimental commander at the time.
 During a visit to regimental headquarters, Feldmarschall Erwin Rommel, who had known me since the North African Campaign, summarized his views concerning the proper strategy approximately as follows: ‘The coast should be our main line of resistance for the following reasons, the enemy must be destroyed before he even sets foot on land.
 Once he has succeeded in establishing himself in a beachhead it will be very difficult for us to drive him out again; the invasion will have already been halfway successful‘.

 Gen FM Erwin Rommel Normandy 1944

-This idea was at variance with the views of Generaloberst Friedrich Dollman who expressed himself to the regimental commander as follows: ‘In view of the thin line of coastal defense, we will scarcely be able to prevent the enemy from establishing a beachhead.
-It must be our task than to bring up all our forces as rapidly as possible to this beachhead.
+This idea was at variance with the views of Generaloberst Friedrich Dollman, who expressed himself to the regimental commander as follows: ‘In view of the thin line of coastal defense, we will scarcely be able to prevent the enemy from establishing a beachhead.
+It must be our task to bring up all our forces as rapidly as possible to this beachhead.
 In order to crush the enemy during the first days while it is still weak and before the enemy has had a chance to extend and improve its position.
 Gen Marcks appeared to be of the same opinion.

-(Note) The facts concerning the disagreements over fundamental problems of defense which existed between FM Rommel on the one hand and Gen Dollman and Gen Marcks on the other hand, have been aptly presented.
+(Note) The facts concerning the disagreements over fundamental problems of defense which existed between FM Rommel on the one hand and Gen Dollman and Gen Marcks on the other hand have been aptly presented.
 (Pemsel)

 Gen Friedrich Dollman (left), Gen Edgar Feuchtinger (2nd from right) and FM Erwin Rommel (Bundesarchiv)

-76 / 100
+74 / 100 SEO Score

 1